 Department of Computer Science, Brown University

-Introduction: There are three parts to this exam.
+Introduction: There are two parts to this exam.
 The first

 asks you to identify several passages, each drawn from the texts

 we've read and discussed this semester.
-The second asks you to
+The second part asks you to

-an essay interpreting and integrating ideas and perspectives from
+write an essay interpreting and integrating ideas and perspectives

 The purpose of the exam is to have you: 1) reflect on the entire